adaminsky/Kale-lang/README.md

 ![Badge](https://github.com/adaminsky/Kale-lang/workflows/CI/badge.svg)

-- Based on the LLVM Kaleidoscope tutorial, but tried to use actual good design principles.
+- Based on the LLVM Kaleidoscope tutorial, but tried to use some good design principles I've learned from taking a compilers class.
-- Just a fun project done to learn about how LLVM works.
+- Mostly just a fun project done to learn more about LLVM.

 ## Building